-The T-62 Russian-made Main Battle Tank (MBT) is a further development of the main battle tank T-55.
+The T-62 is a Russian-made Main Battle Tank (MBT) and further development of the main battle tank T-55.
 The T-62 was produced between 1961 and 1975.
 It became the standard main battle tank in the Russian armed forces and the Warsaw pact during the cold war, partly replacing the T-55, although that tank continued to be manufactured in Russia and in other countries in the world.
 The T-62 main battle tank was adopted for service with the Russian army in 1961. the T-62 is always in service with the Russian army but in an upgraded or modernized version.
 Many armed forces in the world use the T-62 as the standard main battle tank.

 T-62 main variants: